SaurabhJadli/res-pe/README.md

 - 🔍 **Browse Recipes** – Explore a wide range of recipes across various categories.
 - 📝 **Register/Login** – Create an account and securely log in.
-- 📤 **Add Your Recipes** – Share your own recipes with the community.
 - ❤️ **Save Favorites** – Save your favorite dishes for quick access later.
 - 📱 **Responsive Design** – Works smoothly on desktop, tablet, and mobile.